How To Set Up A Glamping Resort in Mexico PART 2/4

 Want To Live On Your Very Own Mexican Eco Resort?

-You will want at least an acre, however more is always better.
 Larger vistas give way to greater feelings of romance and freedom, inspiring longer stays, more return visitors, and more expansive heart-opening moments for your guests whose souls are longing for that close-to-the-Earth feeling.
 Proximity to some unique attraction — ancient ruins, a working farm, a jungle village, etc. — helps bolster the tourist value of your property.

-Mexico is, of course, known for its beaches… and securing beachfront property alone is an excellent way to attract tourists.
-Although the government relegated Mexico’s coastline into a so-called “restricted zone,” foreigners can still purchase beachfront properties inside these restricted areas by means of a fidiscimo.
+Mexico is, of course, known for its beaches… and securing beachfront property is an excellent way to attract tourists.
+Although the government relegated Mexico’s coastline into a so-called “restricted zone,” foreigners can still purchase beachfront properties inside these restricted areas by means of a fidiscimo (bank escrow).
 Simply put, land that is within 31 miles of the coastline or 62 miles from the border will need to be purchased via a trust through a Mexican bank.
 The bank will hold the deed for you, and you will be the beneficiary of the trust.
 With a lawyer and notary on your side, owning beachfront property is fully legal and within your reach.
 You are limited only by the market and your own liquid capital.

 If you’ve found beachfront property, keep in mind these key points: